lisamarierunfola/lisamarierunfola/podcast.markdown

     </header>
     <main>
         <p class="lead">
-            <strong>What’s Not Being Said</strong> is a podcast hosted by Lisa Marie Runfola.
-As a certified coach, author, and self-described Life Ignitor, Lisa Marie will help you “Flip The Switch and Turn Your Life Back On” during this illuminating conversation series.
-Join her as she speaks with authors, healers, coaches, and brave souls as they explore ways to help people feel more alive in every area of their life.
+            There are always two parts to a conversation.
+The part that is said, and the part that’s left unsaid.
+So many of us live in silence and are unable to speak our truth.
+In order to heal, grow, and create the lives that we desire, we must share how we honestly feel.
+My name is Lisa Marie Runfola, and as a life coach, author, and Life Ignitor, I’m here to “Flip The Switch and Turn Your Life Back On” weekly on What’s Not Being Said.
         </p>
     </main>
 </section>